HenryC0416/codepath-wordle-part2/README.md

 - [x ] User can change the number of letters per row (the length of the goal word)
 - [x ] User can change the numbers of rows on the board (how many guesses allowed)
 - [x ] User can select a new themed set to pull the goal word from
-- [ ] User can select "alien wordle", causing the goal word to change after each guess
+- [x ] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented: